Fayum (fossil deposit): Reptiles and birds

-Fossils of birds are rather sparse with individual leg and foot bones, sometimes also with skull fragments.
+Fossils of birds are rather sparse, with individual leg and foot bones and sometimes with skull fragments.
 The earliest evidence of birds in the region is a tibiotarsus from the Birket Qarun Formation of Wadi el-Hitan.
 The genus Eopelecanus was established for it, and it is also one of the oldest records of pelicans.
 Almost all of the other finds come from the Gebel-Qatrani Formation and are distributed across around half a dozen orders.
 Only a few objects can be precisely identified.
 These include the genera Nupharanassa and Janipes, which are close to the leaf-chickens within the plovers.
 The wading birds, on the other hand, are represented by Xenerodiops, which was somewhat smaller than today's storks and is documented by a skull and a humerus.
 Another skull is attributed to Palaeoephippiorhynchus, also a relative of storks.
-Some other finds are in turn associated with the present-day genus Nycticorax and thus with the herons within the oarfoots.
+Some other finds are in turn associated with the present-day genus Nycticorax and thus with the herons.
 Shoebills, which are a rather rare fossil element, also belong to the same family group.
 They are represented with Goliathia in the Fayum.
 In addition, birds of prey (including hawk-likes and ospreys) and crane birds (with the rails) are present, as are turacos and flamingos.
 In addition to the known bird groups, some surviving forms cannot be precisely classified.
 One example is Eremopezus, a probably flightless bird with the dimensions of today's Nandus.
-This bird, equipped with long and slender legs, the Tarsometatarsus alone measures a good 34 cm, did not resemble any of the known groups of large ratites.
-A similar form originally named Stromeria from the Fayum region was initially even considered the basal form of Madagascan elephant birds.
+This bird, equipped with long and slender legs, the Tarsometatarsus alone measuring a good 34 cm, did not resemble any of the known groups of large ratites.
+A similar form, originally named Stromeria, from the Fayum region was initially even considered the basal form of Madagascan elephant birds.
 Today, Stromeria is regarded as a synonym of Eremopezus.
 It is probably an independent development within the bird world of Africa.
-Another probably flightless bird, indicated by a heavily fragmented leg bone, could belong to the extinct Ameghinornithidae; these have so far only been described from Europe.
+Another, probably flightless, bird, indicated by a heavily fragmented leg bone, could belong to the extinct Ameghinornithidae; these have so far only been described from Europe.